llabusch93/reclaim-sdk/README.md

 1. You can initiate the `ReclaimClient` class with the token as the `token` argument.
 As `ReclaimClient` is a singleton, you should initiate this class at the beginning of your script / program.
 It will be used for all subsequent calls.
 2. You can set the environment variable `RECLAIM_TOKEN` to the token.
-3. You can store the token in a toml file named `.reclaimai.toml` in your home directory.
+3. You can store the token in a toml file named `.reclaim.toml` in your home directory.
 It should look like this:

 ```toml
 [reclaim_ai]